Email Millionaires for Money [Email Address and Steps]

 Remember the following:

-• Never plead for money when emailing affluent individuals.
+• Never beg for money when emailing millionaires.

 Sample Email Asking Bill Gates for Money